metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

             ...

-Note that we also added the hypers class as type hint for the ``hypers`` argument of the ``__init__`` method of the model.
+Note that we also added the hypers class as type hint for the ``hypers`` argument of the ``__init__`` method of the model and also used it as ``ModelInterface[ModelHypers]``.
 This is not required by ``metatrain`` to work, but it will help static type checkers to catch bugs in your code, as well as improving the development experience in IDE's like VSCode or PyCharm.
 So we strongly recommend it!

 .. _newarchitecture-documentation: